aadityabuilds/recombyne/README.md

    - Ports 3000 and 3001 are not in use by other applications
    - You have the correct Node.js version installed

+3. For DNA optimization issues:
+   - Verify Python path is correct in `.env`
+   - Ensure DNAChisel is installed: `pip3 install "dnachisel[reports]"`
+   - Run the test script: `python3 src/server/python/test_optimization.py`
+   - Check sequence length is valid for optimization

-3. For NCBI API issues:
+4. For NCBI API issues:
    - Ensure your NCBI API key is valid
    - Check your email is correctly set
    - Verify your tool name is properly configured

-4. For OpenAI API issues:
+5. For OpenAI API issues:
    - Verify your API key is valid and has sufficient credits
    - Check your network connection to OpenAI's servers